 Can I use fresh strawberries?

-In a saucepan over medium heat, add 2 cups of diced strawberries and 1/2 cup of granulated sugar.
-Bring to a simmer for about 10 minutes.
+In a saucepan over medium heat, add 2 cups of diced strawberries (one pint, or half a quart) and ½ cup of granulated sugar.
+If your strawberries aren't very juicy, add a splash of water.
+Bring to a simmer, reduce heat to medium-low, and cook for about 10 minutes.

 Then, remove from heat and mash with a potato masher.
-Cook for an additional 5 minutes or until mixture has thickened slightly.
-Remove from heat, allow to cool.
-Once room temperature, it’s ready to add to your ice cream mixture.
+Cook for an additional 5 minutes, or until mixture has thickened slightly.
+Remove from heat and allow to cool to room temperature.

 - 1 teaspoon vanilla extract

-- In a separate bowl, combine sweetened condensed milk, vanilla extract, and strawberry jam.
-Fold whipped cream into strawberry mixture until combined.
+- In a separate bowl, add sweetened condensed milk, strawberry jam, and vanilla extract.
+Stir to combine.
+Gently fold whipped cream into strawberry mixture until combined.

 - Pour mixture into a 9x5 loaf pan (or any container that will hold 6 cups).
 Cover and freeze immediately for 4-5 hours or until firm.